Nexmo/nexmo-developer/_documentation/vonage-business-cloud/vbc-apis/getting-started/authentication.md

 ## Authenticating with the password grant type

-All the Code Snippets in the VBC API documentation use the [password grant type](https://oauth.net/2/grant-types/password) instead of the recommended `authorization_code` to make them easy to run.
+All the code snippets in the VBC API documentation use the [password grant type](https://oauth.net/2/grant-types/password) instead of the recommended `authorization_code` to make them easy to run.
 This grant type does not require you to implement a callback URL.
 Instead, you provide your VBC user name and password to request a token.

 Replace the following placeholders in the example with your own values: